 The MKT Trail’s southern end in rural Boone County emerges into open fields and wetlands.
 After hugging Perche Creek for a short distance, the trail meets the 238-mile Katy Trail State Park north of McBaine.
 This is undeniably the best part of the MKT Trail: it links the United States’ second longest rail-trail—which was built on the former MKT mainline—and the Missouri River with downtown Columbia (and vice versa).
 Continue west on the Katy Trail to travel to Boonville, Sedalia, Windsor and Clinton, and east to reach the edge of Jefferson City and the heart of St. Charles.

-Parking for the MKT Nature and Fitness Trail is available at four trailheads: Flat Branch Park in downtown Columbia at 4th Street and Cherry Street (parking lot off Elm Street); Martin Luther King, Jr. Memorial at Battle Garden (800 W. Stadium Boulevard); the Forum Nature Area (2701 Forum Boulevard); and a dedicated parking lot at 3662 Scott Boulevard.
+There is a parking lot off Elm Street.
+There is also parking available at Martin Luther King, Jr. Memorial; Battle Garden (800 W. Stadium Boulevard); the Forum Nature Area (2701 Forum Boulevard); and a dedicated parking lot at 3662 Scott Boulevard.